mitjarislakki/CNC/ReadMe.md

 ```sh
 poetry install
 ```
-CNC works with an Ethernet network, but it can be connected to a TSN switch.
-Modify the `INTERF` variable under `bridge_discovery/sniff_lldp.py` to connected interface.
+CNC works with an Ethernet network, but it can also be connected to a single TSN switch.
+Modify the `INTERF` variable under `bridge_discovery/sniff_lldp.py` to your connected interface.

 The application main entry point is `cnc_main.py`.
 After connecting to the network switch, running the application can be done by getting inside the Poetry virtual environment:
 ```sh